 - Lifeguard?
 No.

 Imagine standing on a lava-red shelf under a bright blue sky.
-To the right is lush green palms, tropical-aqua water, black lava rocks, and pure golden sand.
-To the left is much the same but the majestic West Maui Mountains loom in the background.
+To the right are lush green palms, tropical aqua water, black lava rocks, and pure golden sand.
+To the left is much the same, but the majestic West Maui Mountains loom in the background.

 This is what makes Spreckelsville Beach so special.